- Home

 Am I eligible for Personal Independence Payment (PIP)?

-- Be aged between 16 and your State Pension age.
-You can check your State Pension age on the government’s website
+- Be aged 16 to State Pension age (check yours on the government website).

-- Have needed help for at least three months and expect to need it for another nine months at least, or are terminally illYou live in England, Scotland or Wales
+- Have needed help for at least 3 months and expect to need it for 9 more, or be terminally ill.

 What is the PIP process?